khulnasoft/integrations-core/gitlab_runner/README.md

    log_format = "json"
    ```

-2. Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+2. Collecting logs is disabled by default in the Khulnasoft Agent, you need to enable it in `khulnasoft.yaml`:

    ```yaml
    logs_enabled: true